-EquaGel® gel cushions for wheelchairs are the only cushioning technology that fully reduces or eliminates all three of the factors of Pressure – Heat – Moisture.
+EquaGel® cushions are the only cushioning technology that fully reduces or eliminates all three of the factors of Pressure – Heat – Moisture.

-EquaGel® gel cushions for wheelchairs are truly unsurpassed as a wheelchair cushion for extended comfort and protection.
+EquaGel® cushions are truly unsurpassed as a wheelchair cushion for extended comfort and protection.

 Ask The Experts